 During 2010, UTC approved changes to the investment options of the Plan.
 Effective January 1, 2011, certain investments ceased to be options under the Plan, while new investment options were added.
 Participants with investments in the funds which ceased to exist were notified, and their investments were either mapped to other investment options under the Plan or participants directed their investment to another option.
 Effective January 1, 2011, through the Master Trust, the Plan offers, an equity fund, a small company stock fund, an international equity fund, two commingled index funds, eleven target retirement funds, one stable value fund, a company stock fund and a mutual fund brokerage window as investment options to participants.
 The Master Trust also includes a money market fund that is primarily used for transitioning or merging plans.
 Participant contributions, plus actual earnings thereon, are fully vested at all times under the Plan.
-The Employer will contribute specified amounts to the Plan in accordance with the terms outlined in each collective bargaining agreement.
-Generally, Employer contributions, plus actual earnings thereon, become fully vested after two years of Plan participation.
+New and acquired participants are automatically enrolled at a 6% pre-tax deferral rate 45 days from their date of hire.
+Participants may opt out of automatic enrollment at any point before or after the 45 day window.
+Automatic contributions are invested in the Plan's age appropriate Target Retirement Fund.